V-Rang/testing_for_github_operations/CONTRIBUTING.md

 ````
 - **We prefer that you create the new feature branch as a fork.** To allow hIPPYlib developers to edit the PR, please [enable upstream edits](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork).

 - The typical feature branch name is `new-feature-dev`, e.g. `optimal_exp_design-dev`.
-While not frequent in hIPPYlib, other suffixes are possible, e.g. `-fix`, `-doc`, etc.
+While not frequent in hIPPYlibx, other suffixes are possible, e.g. `-fix`, `-doc`, etc.

 ### Developer Guidelines